electron/rfcs/text/0028-guest-page.md

 surface is a string attribute parsed without an allowlist, and the safety story depends on every app implementing `will-attach-webview` correctly.
 Hardening it further still leaves a renderer-reachable capability that most apps should not grant, and the tag still has to be re-implemented for MPArch.
-Building the main-process-driven API first, and later reimplementing the tag on top of it (or deprecating the tag), is the more honest sequencing.
+Building the main-process-driven API first, then deprecating and removing the tag, is the more honest sequencing.

 ### Alternative: userland (placeholder element + IPC + `setBounds`)